loophp/nix-shell/README.md

 ### With direnv

-`direnv` is an extension for your shell.
+[`direnv`] is an extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.
-You can use it within Nix ([nix-direnv][nix direnv]) and load a development environment just by changing directory.
+You can use it within Nix ([nix-direnv]) and load a development environment just by changing directory.

 Edit the file `.envrc` and add the following line: